cekicEfe/FileIndexer/README.md

 > 5.txt
 and will throw error if for example 3.txt was not found I was lazy to pass them arguments :(

+## How to build haskellImp
+To build Haskell version :
+### If you are using nix
+Just use this
+'''
+cd haskellImp
+nix-shell
+'''
+This will put the program in temporary shell
+### If you dont have nix
+You must download cabal and ghc for this
+'''
+cd haskellImp
+cabal build
+'''
+and your program should be built

+## I haven't finished cpp version yet :(